ctoec/data-visualization/README.md

 - Rather than editing, new metrics should be created first with new names
 - Old metrics can be deleted in a subsequent review after it has been determined their removal will not affect production dashboards.
-- The SQL associated with new metrics and calculated columns should be added to tables in Superset and the SQL associated with them should be checked in to the repo.
+- The SQL associated with new metrics and calculated columns should be added to tables in Superset and reviewed there.
-   - Each table should have its own SQL file associated with it in `data_visualization/superset_sql`
 - Superset has an option for metrics for Certification and Certification Details that the writer can use.